Priyamaina Neeku: Production

 Director Balasekaran announced in June 2000 that he would direct a romantic dramedy film, with Tarun Kumar roped to play the main lead.
 The film was titled Priyamaina Neeku in October 2000.
 Sneha was confirmed to play the female lead in August 2000 and she joined the sets thereafter.
 Sivaji agreed to play a parallel leading role in this film, as the hero's best friend.
 Ali, Rami Reddy and Venu Madhav were selected to play the comedians.
 The rest of the cast includes Tanikella Bharani, Preetha Vijayakumar and Raja Ravindra.
 The final schedule occurred in January 2001, a month before the film's release.
-Shooting of the film took place in and around Chennai, Visakhapatnam, Srikakulam and Hyderabad.
+The film's first half was shot in and around Hyderabad and Srikakulam.
+The second half's story, despite taking place in Vishakhapatnam, was entirely shot in and around Chennai only due to the fact that Visakhapatnam was already crowded due to the shooting of other Tamil films such as Badri and Samuthiram taking place there.
+Yet some sporadic scenes were covered in Visakhapatnam as well.

 Soundtrack

-Music composed by Shiva Shankar.
-"Nelanadiga" is based on "Enna Azhagu" from the Tamil film Love Today (1997).
+The score and music were composed by Shiva Shankar.
+And the song, "Nelanadiga" was a direct Telugu reuse of the Tamil song "Enna Azhagu" from the 1997 Tamil film Love Today (1997).
 The songs in Telugu and Tamil versions were same except the song "Nelanadiga", which was replaced in the Tamil version with "Adi Sugama Sugama Chudithaare".
 "Adi Sugama" was later reused as title song for Hindi film Pyaar Diwana Hota Hai also produced by R. B. Choudary.